Emily Bronte - the Female Victorian Writer Who Wrote Wuthering Heights

 It has been said that Emily experienced mystical states where she would disappear into a trance.
 Perhaps she focused on her private world of Gondal and Angria.
 Some think she was anorexic.
 In Wuthering Heights, both Cathy and Heathcliff give up food in their frustration and misery.
 Emily was thin and pale; her trances may have been the result of self induced starvation.

 Today, Emily would probably be diagnosed with avoidant personality disorder or agoraphobia.
+It has been suggested that she was on the autism spectrum.
 Aside from her sisters, her dearest friend was her dog, Keeper, a huge mastiff that came as a gift.

 Emily and her Dog, Keeper